 An honorable breeder should be stay updated on the condition of the parents as well as be interested in the future of the puppies.

-Therefore, have an informative discussion with your breeder, where you both ask each other questions in order to reach a conclusion about your compatibility with the puppy about to be sold to you.
+Therefore, have an informative discussion with your breeder, where you both ask each other questions to reach a conclusion about your compatibility with the puppy about to be sold to you.

 3 Little-known facts about the French Bull Jack puppies